How PingPuffin's Monitoring System Works

 Automatic Checks

-All active monitors are checked automatically every 5 minutes.
+All active monitors are checked automatically every 3 minutes.
+Checks run in parallel so all your monitors are checked quickly and evenly.

 - No breaks, no weekends, no holidays